CodeKingdomsTeam/rodash/docs_source/index.md

 # Home

-Rodash is a collection of functions designed to aid everyday game programming in Roblox.
+Rodash is a collection of core functions expanding the capabilities of Lua in Roblox.
 It borrows ideas from [lodash](https://lodash.com) in JS, some simpler functionality of [Penlight](https://github.com/stevedonovan/Penlight) and standalone helper scripts in circulation among the Roblox community.

 See the [Getting Started](getting-started) page for examples of how you can use Rodash.